 Our aim is for each student to develop her learning skills as well as her knowledge and understanding through a rigorous and challenging programme.
-Beyond the curriculum, there are many opportunities for your daughter to participate in co-curricular activities, from sports to music to drama and charity events.
-Meanwhile, our 1:1 laptop scheme, allied to the development of our Microsoft Teams Virtual Learning Environment, will allow us to provide further exciting and inspiring learning experiences for your daughter.
+Beyond the curriculum, there are many opportunities for your daughter to participate in extra-curricular activities, from sports to music, and from drama to charity events.

+Your daughter will be taught all the National Curriculum subjects and in addition she will also learn to develop essential qualities and skills through our Curriculum.
+Meanwhile, our tablet scheme, allied to the development of our new Microsoft Teams VLE will allow us to provide further exciting and inspiring learning experiences for your daughter.

-Please do not hesitate to contact the school if you have any queries.
+Please do not hesitate to contact the school or your daughter's Head of Year, if you have any queries.